wendy039474/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

+Modifying the code of line 33-36, within the loop function, will change the blinking of the LED.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

+Line 34 and 35, two lines of delay function, control the rate of LED for staying on and off and can be changed to change the rate of blinking.

 **c.
 What circuit element would you want to add to protect the board and external LED?**

+Adding a resistor in the circuit to protect both the board and the external LED as limiting the voltage across the LED to protect it from burning.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

+With the delay parameter at 15 I could hardly tell the blinking.

+I would probably add a print statement after each state changing of the LED to see whether the statement is being printed out.
+If yes, that mean the code did run through successfully with each lines.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**